WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 event.
 This is followed by additional fields which are specific to the event type.

-This structure means that each event carried in the signaling is totally self-describing, irregardless of the enclosing connection and stream.
+This structure means that each event carried in the signalling is totally self-describing, irregardless of the enclosing connection and stream.
 This greatly facilitates logging, debugging, retransmissions, retries, and other race conditions which may deliver the same event